v6d-io/v6d/docs/notes/getting-started.rst

 A vineyard daemon server will be launched with default settings.
 By default, :code:`/var/run/vineyard.sock` will be used by vineyardd to listen for incoming IPC connections.

-To stop running the vineyardd instance, you can press :code:`Ctrl-C` in the terminal.
+To stop the running vineyardd instance, simply press :code:`Ctrl-C` in the terminal.

 .. tip::

    If you encounter errors like ``cannot launch vineyardd on '/var/run/vineyard.sock':
-   Permission denied,``, that means **you don't have the permission** to create a UNIX-domain socket at :code:`/var/run/vineyard.sock`, you could either
+   Permission denied,``, it means **you don't have the permission** to create a UNIX-domain socket at :code:`/var/run/vineyard.sock`.
+You can either:

-   - run vineyard as root, using ``sudo``:
+   - Run vineyard as root, using ``sudo``:

      .. code:: console

         $ sudo -E python3 -m vineyard

-   - or, change the socket path to a writable location with the ``--socket`` command line option:
+   - Or, change the socket path to a writable location with the ``--socket`` command line option:

      .. code:: console